ravelox/k8s/mongodb/README.md

 - `service.type`: defaults to `LoadBalancer` for external client access.
 Switch to `ClusterIP` for internal-only usage.
 - `service.loadBalancerIP` / `service.loadBalancerSourceRanges`: optional controls for the external load balancer.
 - `service.nodePort`: set when you need a fixed NodePort (integer in 30000-32767) for the LoadBalancer service.
+- `service.externalIPs`, `service.clusterIP`, `service.clusterIPs`: explicitly pin additional dataplane addresses (also copied into the TLS certificate SANs).
 - `exposure.perMemberNodePort.*`: enable to publish each replica on the same external IP with incrementing NodePorts (e.g., 32017, 32018, 32019) and provide a client-facing host list.
+- `exposure.perMemberNodePort.nodeIPs`: optional list of node IPs clients might dial directly via the NodePort services; each entry is added to the TLS certificate SANs.
 - `persistence.*`: control PVC provisioning; set `persistence.enabled=false` to use ephemeral storage (not recommended for production).
 - `resources`: tune container requests and limits.
 - `initContainers.keyfile.*`: image settings for the keyfile staging init container (override if BusyBox is not allowed in your cluster).